 Through whole school activities, and cross curricular opportunities, PSHE is present throughout all year groups.
 Walking through the school, it is evident that all students at BPA have a strong sense of pride and respect for one another, which is a value we hold closely.
-We aim to ensure that all learners have the opportunity to express themselves, talk about relevant matters, learn without judgement and belong to a school where bullying does not exist.
-These opportunities for learning are done in safe space talking lessons, whole school activities where creative arts are used as a medium for expression.
+We aim to ensure that all learners have the opportunity to express themselves, talk about relevant matters, learn without judgement and belong to a school where bullying is dealt with as soon as it occurs.
+These opportunities for learning are done in safe space of discussion led lessons and whole school activities where creative arts are used as a medium for expression.

 Schools in Birmingham were delivering an additional curriculum.
 We will not be delivering this curriculum.
 We will be delivering the same curriculum as other primary schools in Ealing.
 We will not be using videos to deliver lessons.
 Content will be age appropriate and child friendly.
 All resources will be shared with parents.

-Updated guidance for RSE
+Updated guidance for RHE

-From September 2020, this lesson will be known as Relationships Education.
+From September 2020, this lesson will be known as Relationships Health Education.
 We will follow updated guidance during the year.
 Most schools in Ealing have already been teaching comprehensive Relationships Education for many years, therefore very little will change.
 As we update our resources and policy, you will keep you informed.

-During the course of the Autumn term a working party will come together to draft a new RSE policy.
+During the course of the Autumn term a working party will come together to draft a new RHE policy.
 This group will include members from the school community.
 Throughout this consultation period parents will be kept regularly.